Welcome

 The Welfare Officer is contactable directly by eMail: welfareofficer@londonirishrifles.com.

-On 1st May 2022, the London Regiment formally became 1st Battalion, London Guards and D (London Irish Rifles) Company now forms No 15 (Loos) Company, Irish Guards.
+On 1st May 2022, the London Regiment became 1st Battalion, London Guards and D (London Irish Rifles) Company now forms No 15 (Loos) Company, Irish Guards.

 You can find an MoD link for the London Guards here